mickvangelderen/clustered-light-shading/README.md

 ## Troubleshooting

-If SteamVR is running and *then* you plug in the HMD, it will not work, at least on Linux by Jan 2019.
+1. If SteamVR is running and *then* you plug in the HMD, it will not work, at least on Linux by Jan 2019.
 Kill the SteamVR processes and start the application.

+2. If SteamVR is not running and you start the application, it might give up before SteamVR has completely launched and exit.
+Starting the application again might make things work because SteamVR had time to launch.